MandelV/GoMorse/README.md

 ## Overview

-Internally the package represente the morse langage into Binary Tree :
+Internally the package contains the morse language as Binary Tree :
 ```Go
 //Tree represents the morse language
 type Tree struct {